s-srinivas/Lounge/readme.txt

-Prerquistes
+Pre-requistes

-You will need nunit and msbuild installed on your machine to run the build
+You will need
+nunit
+msbuild
+ApacheCouchDb